History of Hawaii: Kamehameha I

+After two failed attempts to invade Kauai (in 1795 and 1804), in 1810 Kamehameha negotiated the peaceful absorption of Kauai into his kingdom.
+The king of Kauai, Kaumualiʻi, agreed to recognize Kamehameha as his suzerain, and in exchange was allowed to continue administering Kauai.
+Thus concluded the unification of the Hawaiian islands.

-Kamehameha I had many wives but held two in the highest regard.
+Kamehameha I had many wives, but held two in the highest regard.
 Keōpūolani was the highest ranking aliʻi of her time and mother to his sons, Liholiho and Kauikeaouli.
 Kaʻahumanu was his favorite.
 Kamehameha I died in 1819, succeeded by Liholiho.

 Kamehameha II

 After Kamehameha I's death, Liholiho left Kailua for a week and returned to be crowned king.
-At the lavish ceremony attended by commoners and nobles he approached the circle of chiefs, as Kaʻahumanu, the central figure in the group and Dowager Queen, said, "Hear me O Divine one, for I make known to you the will of your father.
+At the ceremony, attended by commoners and nobles, he approached the circle of chiefs, as Kaʻahumanu, the central figure in the group and Dowager Queen, said, "Hear me O Divine one, for I make known to you the will of your father.
 Behold these chiefs and the men of your father, and these your guns, and this your land, but you and I shall share the realm together".
 Liholiho agreed officially, which began a unique system of dual-government consisting of a King and co-ruler similar to a regent.

 Kamehameha II shared his rule with his stepmother, Kaʻahumanu.
-She defied Hawaiian kapu by dining with the young king, separating the sexes during meals, leading to the end of the Hawaiian religion.
+She defied Hawaiian kapu by dining with the young king, leading to the end of the Hawaiian religion (the period known as ʻAi Noa).
+Some Hawaiian leaders opposed the efforts to abolish the Hawaiian religion.
+A faction led by Keaoua Kekuaokalani, a nephew of Kamehameha I, revolted against Kamehameha II and his court.
+Despite gathering some support, the rebels were defeated at the Battle of Kuamo'o in December 1819.

 Kamehameha II died, along with his wife, Queen Kamāmalu in 1824 on a state visit to England, succumbing to measles.
 He was King for 5 years.

 The couple's remains were returned to Hawaii by Boki.
-Aboard the ship The Blond his wife Liliha and Kekūanāoʻa were baptized as Christians.
+Aboard the ship The Blond, his wife Liliha and Kekūanaōʻa were baptized as Christians.
 Kaʻahumanu also converted and became a powerful Christian influence on Hawaiian society until her death in 1832.
-Since the new king was only 12 years old, Kaʻahumanu was now senior ruler and named Boki as her Kuhina Nui.
+Since the new king was only 12 years old, Kaʻahumanu reigned as senior ruler and named Boki as her Kuhina Nui.

 Boki left Hawaii on a trip to find sandalwood to cover a debt and was lost at sea.
-His wife, Liliha took the governorship of Maui and unsuccessfully attempted to whip up a revolt against Kaʻahumanu, who upon Boki's departure, had installed Kīnaʻu as a co-governor.
+His wife, Liliha took the governorship of Maui and unsuccessfully attempted to revolt against Kaʻahumanu, who upon Boki's departure, had installed Kīnaʻu as a co-governor.